AdobeDocs/experience-platform.en/help/rtcdp/segmentation/b2b-segmentation-enhancements.md

 ## Getting started

-Once the Union schemas that use B2B classes have data ingested and relationships established between them, the segmentation attributes will be available in the left rail.
+Once the union schemas that use B2B classes have data ingested and relationships established between them, the segmentation attributes will be available in the left rail.
 You can now create your own segments based on the following use cases.

 ## Examples of different use cases